hinemp/shotbot/README.md

 I decided to move beyond the scope of a simple Discord bot, as the Discord.js library was creating limitations for me.

 This project is meant to display some of my React skills, as well as my ability to consume third party APIs.
-This is why I chose to use Bootstrap, as for right now, the style of this app does not matter to me very much.
+This is why I chose to use Bootstrap, as for right now, the style of this app does not matter to me very much, but I still want it to look decent.

 ## Roadmap
 At the very least with this project, I want to implement the full functionality of my discord bot, which includes: rank lookup, the ability to compare two players in games they played together, as well as other features.